Skip to main content

 Quick Answer

-Yes, some men use TRT and semaglutide together under medical supervision.
-TRT addresses low testosterone symptoms, while semaglutide supports weight loss and metabolic health.
-Whether both should be used at the same time depends on lab results, symptoms, body composition goals, and provider oversight.
+Yes, some men may use TRT and semaglutide together under medical supervision.
+TRT supports low testosterone symptoms such as low energy, reduced libido, poor recovery, and muscle loss, while semaglutide supports appetite control, weight loss, and metabolic health.
+Whether both are appropriate depends on lab results, symptoms, body composition goals, health history, and provider monitoring.

 Two of the most talked-about therapies in men’s health right now are testosterone replacement therapy and semaglutide.
 One addresses hormonal decline.
 The other targets metabolic dysfunction and excess body weight.
 A growing number of men are asking whether they can use both at the same time, and whether doing so makes clinical sense.